We’d prefer to cook the pumpkin first, but we know how this guy feels

 Where Do You Get Your Protein From?

 Sporty and I were as protein-obsessed as the best of them before switching to a plant-based diet.
-When we first met Rawlicious duo, Beryn and Peter Daniel, we even asked them the one question guaranteed to annoy vegans everywhere: “Where do you get your protein from?” #PTF
+When we first met Rawlicious duo, Beryn and Peter Daniel, we even asked them the one question guaranteed to annoy vegans everywhere: “Where do you get your protein from?”

 Nowadays, a diet that’s high in protein and low in carbs is touted as healthy.
 Somehow, protein has been elevated to good guy status, while carbs are viewed in the same light as that shifty character from the wrong side of the tracks.
 (Interestingly, nobody seems all that concerned about fiber.)

 To answer your question, we get our protein from things like hemp powder, hemp seeds, quinoa, rice and beans, dark leafy greens, the list goes on.
 But we don’t obsess about it.
-Our main focus on a daily basis is to eat a healthy, balanced diet that’s rich in nutrients and fiber and high in colour.
+Our main focus on a daily basis is to eat a healthy, balanced diet that’s rich in nutrients and fiber and diverse in colour.
 Easy peasy.
 Fresh is best is our motto.

 Don’t Humans Need Meat to Survive?